 “Kent is so down to earth, outgoing, can talk with anyone (and he does) funny, engaging, charismatic, adaptable, attentive, considerate, energetic and the list could go on and on!” — New Castle County Reads

 Raised in the Cascade Mountains of Oregon, William Kent Krueger briefly attended Stanford University—before being kicked out for radical activities.
 After that, he logged timber, worked construction, tried his hand at freelance journalism, and eventually ended up researching child development at the University of Minnesota.
 He currently makes his living as a full-time author.
-He’s been married for over 40 years to a marvelous woman who is a retired attorney.
+He’s been married for over 50 years to a marvelous woman who is a retired attorney.
 He makes his home in St. Paul, a city he dearly loves.

 Krueger writes a mystery series set in the north woods of Minnesota.
 His protagonist is Cork O’Connor, the former sheriff of Tamarack County and a man of mixed heritage—part Irish and part Ojibwe.
 His work has received a number of awards, including the Minnesota Book Award, the Loft-McKnight Fiction Award, the Anthony Award, the Barry Award, the Dilys Award, and the Friends of American Writers Prize.
-His last nine novels were all New York Times bestsellers.
+His last thirteen novels were all New York Times bestsellers.

 The River We Remember